About Data Protection

 - We can process basic data, performance and usage to comply with our legal obligations; This treatment is based on Article 6 para 1 c) GDPR.
 In particular, legal obligations may include the mandatory disclosure of personal data to (tax) authorities.

-- To the extent that it is necessary, we process personal data (in addition to processing for business reporting or for compliance with legal obligations) for the purpose of our justified interests or the justified interests of third parties on the basis of Article 6 para 1 f) GDPR.
+- To the extent that it is necessary, we process personal data (in addition to the processing for business reporting or for compliance with legal obligations) for the purpose of our justified interests or the justified interests of third parties on the basis of Article 6 para 1 f) GDPR.
 Justified interests may include:

-- definition or defense in lawsuits
+- definition or defence in lawsuits

 - prevention and investigation of criminal offences

 - maintaining security for our computer systems